 CMA is a registered charity, number 1158146.
 It is funded entirely through donations and membership fees and is governed by parents of young musicians.
-Please click HERE to view our policies.
+Please click HERE to view our policies and insurance certification.

 Harriet Michael-Philips – Business Manager

 Harriet has worked in charities in social care for 20 years, managing projects for people with learning disabilities and was most recently London Director for the Brandon Trust.
 Having made the leap to being self-employed in charity development work, she is delighted to be able to now include her love of music in her work as Business Manager for CMA.
 Harriet plays the viola in local orchestra Wycombe Sinfonia and can be found helping out in String Stars on Saturday mornings.
 Her three daughters form the rest of the family quartet and are all keen CMA members.
 When Harriet has a chance to sit down, she will invariably be in a comfy chair with her latest knitting project.

 Ian Moore (Chair)

 Ian is a qualified Secondary School teacher and has been involved in education for 30 years and been a Senior Leader for over 11 years.
 He now works in developing school environments and improving teaching and learning in schools across the UK.
 To him every child does matter as they are our future.
 He has experience of managing large concerts with multiple performers.
 These include three at The Royal Albert Hall, one at The Barbican, one at The Royal Festival Hall and multiple concerts at the Church of the RAF in London.
 He has also led tours in the UK, Europe and the USA.
 Locally he has spent 10 years on the High Wycombe Music Centre PTA and managed the Gala Concerts at The Wycombe Swan.
 He is the Chair of Governors of a Buckinghamshire Primary School.